Letter signed by Orhan Pamuk, J.M. Coetzee and 52 others champions journalist Nazli Ilicak and writer Asli Erdogan as “defenders of democracy”

 Who Is Nazli Ilicak?

-Nazli Ilicak is a Turkish veteran journalist who wrote columns for various Turkish mainstream newspapers for decades, authored books and also hosted several TV shows in Turkey.
+Nazli Ilicak is a Turkish journalist who wrote columns for various Turkish mainstream newspapers for decades, authored books and also hosted several TV shows in Turkey.
 The 72-year-old was detained after a coup attempt in July launched against the democratically elected government of Turkey due to allegations of being a member of a network dubbed by the Turkish government as the “Fetullahist Terror Organization” (FETO**), which is suspected of launching the failed coup.

 Ilicak was known in the past decade for her specific relationship with a Gulenist*** police intelligence chief, Ali Fuat Yilmazer, who was suspected of ties to the murder of Turkish journalist of Armenian descent Hrant Dink in 2007.
-He was arrested several times as part of four investigations including the investigation into the murder of Hrant Dink and the two distinct investigations into the establishment of a parallel state in Turkey.
+He was arrested several times as part of four investigations including the investigation into the murder of Hrant Dink and two distinct investigations into the establishment of a parallel state in Turkey.
 The trials continue.

 Nazli Ilicak’s controversial relationship with Ali Fuat Yilmazer was questioned in the Turkish media.
 Journalist Cem Kucuk claimed on a TV show that Ilicak was involved in some of the illegal actions attributed to Yilmazer by advertising the intelligence chief on her column and TV shows and defending those actions.
 When Kucuk asked Ilicak (40:51) whether she arranged a meeting between Ali Fuat Yilmazer and Turkish media mogul Aydin Dogan, Ilicak replied “Yes, I did but Aydin Dogan rejected to meet with Yilmazer later on and the meeting did not happen.”